 Our family of mutual funds offers investors a convenient option that fully leverages the Knights’ Catholic investment approach.

-Institutional Shares are available at a minimum investment of $25,000.
+I Shares (formerly Institutional Shares) are available at a minimum investment of $25,000.

 |Fund||Benchmark||Gross Expense Ratio||Net Expense Ratio||Ticker|

 |Limited Duration Fund||Bloomberg Barclays 1-3 Year U.S. Government/Credit Index||1.22 %||0.50 %||KCLIX|